-The point to remember is that, whatever circuitous and illogical route they take to get there, sovereign citizens reject the current federal, state and local governments and consider themselves outside their authority.
-Ironically enough, at the same time they may file paper after paper with the very courts whose legitimacy they deny, seeking to vindicate their common law rights.
+The point to remember is that, whatever circuitous and illogical route they take to get there - there is no point in trying to find a consistency or a rational pattern in the beliefs - sovereign citizens reject the current federal, state and local governments and consider themselves outside their authority.
+Ironically enough, at the same time they file paper after paper with the very courts whose legitimacy they deny, seeking to vindicate their common law rights.